cjpf/barracuda-syslog-api/README.md

 The Barracuda Email Security Service allows you to send email metadata to a syslog server.
 This integration accepts the metadata for all mail that passes through the service.
 The Barracuda syslog integration requires TLS with peer verification disabled.

 ## Log Parser
+The log parser will read and store the syslog entries pushed to the syslog-ng server by the Barracuda Email Security Service.
+Each log entry will be stored in a MySQL database for retrieval by the API later.
+The Log Parser is also responsible for queueing encryption confirmation emails to be sent to the sender when they trigger the Barracuda encryption service.

 ## API Routes
 The API provides routes for Messages, Recipients, Attachments, Domains, and Accounts.